 - Crackling sensation in the ear and brief hearing loss

-These symptoms can be frustrating and can even disrupt sleep and result to fatigue.
+Consequently, these symptoms can be frustrating and can even disrupt sleep and result to fatigue.

 Management of catarrh